Murder of Benjamin Hermansen: "Song to Benjamin"

-The Benjamin Prize
+Benjamin Prize

 In 2003, the Benjamin Prize was founded in Hermansen's memory.
 It is awarded on 27 January every year.

 Michael Jackson's Invincible

 American singer Michael Jackson dedicated his 2001 album Invincible to Benjamin Hermansen (and also to his own parents and grandmother).
-The reason for this has partly to do with the fact that the Holmlia boy Omer Bhatti and Jackson were close friends, and Bhatti was at the same time a good friend of Benjamin Hermansen.
+The reason for this has partly to do with the fact that the artist and dancer Omer Bhatti from Holmlia and Jackson were close friends, and Bhatti was at the same time a good friend of Benjamin Hermansen.
 On the album cover, next to the image of a rose, it reads:

-Testament

-Clara Dorothea Weltzin (1925–2007), an Oslo woman with far-right views, left 250,000 Norwegian kroner (c.
-US$43,000) to Ole Nicolai Kvisler in her will, something that caused major headlines in Norwegian media, and there were also suspicions regarding the legality of doing it.
+Perpetrators

+After their release from prison, Kvisler resumed his activities in the neo-Nazi community mostly online, while Jahr apologised for the murder and said it was an attack that accidentally ended up fatal.

+Appeals

+Kvisler and Jahr appealed the sentence to the Court of Appeal and had the sentence increased by an additional two years.
+The appeal to the Supreme Court was rejected.
+The sentences of 17 and 18 years for Kvisler and Jahr, were upheld.

+Ole Nicolai Kvisler

+Ole Nicolai Kvisler (b.
+July 23 1979) is a Norwegian convicted murderer and former member of the Boot Boys who received a 15-year prison sentence for his role in the right-wing extremist and racially motivated murder of Hermansen on 26 January 2001.
+In the criminal case, Kvisler was defended by Geir Lippestad, who sooner would be a defendant of the terrorist and mass murderer Anders Behring Breivik in the 2011 Norway attacks.